yoshig/ajax_project/README.md

 should post a secret to recipient `123`.
 Hints:

 * You'll need to upload the recipient's `user_id`.
 * You should not need to upload the sender's id.
-Modify the `SecretsController#create` to use the `current_user`'s id.
+In `SecretsController#create` use the `current_user`'s id.

 You can look at a user's page to view the secrets they have been shared and make sure things are working.
+Redirect to the recipient's user page on successful secret completion.

 ## Phase II: Add friendships